ThoughtWorksInc/objective8/README.md

     $color2: #9C0F83;
     $color3: #ffbf47;

 The following command will start the Objective[8] image with your custom colour scheme and a custom favicon.
-Since these are optional changes, you can omit either of the lines which pass the files into the docker container.
+Since these are optional changes, you can omit either of the lines which pass the ```_theme.scss``` or ```favicon.ico``` files into the docker container.

     docker run -d --env-file=<relative path to objective8 docker config> \
     -v <absolute path to _theme.scss>:/usr/src/app/assets/scss/root/_theme.scss \